Najmi-Irfan/AeonBank-Assessment/README.md

 ### Project Folder Overview
-This project contain an 'answer' folder where all the asnwer file for assessment being placed which are:
+This project contain an 'answer' folder under src/answer where all the asnwer file for assessment being placed which are:
 - calculator.tsx
 - MCQ.txt
 - navbar.tsx